Krogan77/PyChronos/readme.md

 # PyChronos

 ## Description
+My first public project.
 PyChronos is an application that lets you create and run several stopwatches simultaneously.
 It is designed to continue tracking time even after the application has been closed.

-## Demo
+## Overview
 ![PyChronos Interface](/images/screenshot-demo.png)

 ## Features